TDDD83 Computer Engineering - Bachelor Project

 During the workshop:

-- GIT starts with a joint lecture (pdf, recording, updated 2024-01-16)
+- The GIT workshop begins with a joint lecture (pdf, recording, updated 2024-01-16)

-Workshop - Project kick-off
+Workshop - Project Kick-off

-- Their own Journey Line
+- A personal Journey Line

 During the workshop:

-- The workshop starts with a joint lecture on Zoom (link in Lisam) (pdf, recording, updated 2024-01-18)
+- The workshop begins with a joint lecture on Zoom (link in Lisam) (pdf, recording, updated 2024-01-18)

-Workshop - Bachelor's project and report
+Workshop - Bachelor Thesis and Report

-- Has read about Scientific publications
+- Read about Scientific publications

 During the workshop:

-Workshop - Sprint retrospective
+Workshop - Sprint Retrospective

-- What is a sprint-retrospective?
+- What is a sprint retrospective?

 - Chapters 1 and 2 of the book: Derby, E., Larsen, D., Schwaber, K. (2006).
 Agile retrospectives: Making good teams great.
 Raleigh, NC: Pragmatic Bookshelf.